artem-malko/react-ssr-template/README.md

 # react-ssr-template

-Simple template for a website with SSR and React 18 with brand new API — https://github.com/reactwg/react-18/discussions
+Simple template for a website with SSR and React 18 with a brand new API — https://github.com/reactwg/react-18/discussions

 Just start with